open-learning/git4ol/README.md

 >
 > This part of the spec assumes the actor is a ***student***

-Depending on the lesson studying can be done either entirely by the student alone (in the case of self assessed or machine assessed assignments) or together with someone as in the case of teacher or peer assessed assignments.
+Depending on the lesson assignments studying can be done either entirely by the student alone (in the case of self assessed or machine assessed assignments) or together with someone else as in the case of teacher or peer assessed assignments.

-### Stepping
+### Navigation

-We study by steping through each lesson step by step using `git checkout`:
+We navigate a lesson using `git checkout`:

 ```shell
 student@shell:~/git4ol$ git checkout markdown@0.0.1/step/1